Skip to Content

 Career Outcomes

-Specialized areas include aeronautical engineering, biomedical engineering, civil engineering, chemical engineering, electrical engineering, mechanical engineering and structural engineering.
+Specialized areas you can explore include aeronautical engineering, biomedical engineering, civil engineering, chemical engineering, electrical engineering, mechanical engineering, and structural engineering.

-Faculty members maintain open office hours and encourage students to drop by anytime to discuss physics, their coursework, career goals or any other concerns.
-The physics department has four physicists on the faculty.
-They are:
+Faculty members are accessible and maintain open office hours, encouraging you to drop by anytime to discuss physics, your coursework, career goals, or any other concerns.
+The physics department boasts a faculty of four physicists.

 Clubs and Organizations